Vantiq/vantiq-extension-sources/fhirAssembly/README.md

 * `oauthUseBasicAuth` -- _true_ if the `oauthClientId` and `oauthClientSecret` should be packaged as Basic authentication to the OAuth server.
 Consult your OAuth administrator

+##### Authentication Mechanism: ApplicationManaged

+If `authenicationMechanism` is _ApplicationManaged_, then the caller is expected to provide the appropriate credentials via an access token.
+This mechanism is intended for use with FHIR servers using SMART or UDAP profiles.
+Both of these choices can be layered on an OAuth _authorization code_ grant type.

+The `authorization code` grant type is specifically intended for cases where the end user is directly involved in the authentication process.
+Thus, it is not appropriate for the server-based FHIR Connection assembly to participate directly.
+Instead, we leave the acquiring of an _access token_ to the client application for cases where the _authorization code_ grant type is involved.
+Once an _access token_ has been acquired, it can be used for the FHIR server operations by calling `fhirService.useAccessToken()`, providing the acquired access token and, if necessary, the token type.

+Be aware that the recommended access token lifetime is a matter of minutes, so if the application runs for an extended period of time, it may need to refresh this value periodically.
+That refresh, like the initial acquisition, is beyond the scope of the `fhirService` service.
+If the lifetime of the access token is sufficiently long, you can set the `basicAccessToken` (and, optionally, `basicRealm`) settings that will apply for the lifetime of the assembly installation.
+However, that is not likely to be the case for most situations, but it may be useful in some testing scenarios.

+Note that if the FHIR server supports the _client credentials_ or _refresh token_ OAuth grant types, those can be used with the [OAuth authentication mechanism settings](#authentication-mechanism-oauth).
+Generally speaking, these are more appropriate grant types to use with server-to-server operations.

+#### Completing the Installation

 Once all the appropriate values are completed, press OK.

 ## FHIR Connection Assembly -- Usage